pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```

 ### How can I rescale an indicator from one scale to another?
 The answer depends on whether you know the minimum/maximum possible values of the signal to be rescaled.
-If you don't know them, as is the case for volume where the maximum is unknown, then you will need to use a function that uses past history to determine the minimum/maximum values, as in the `normalize()` function here.
-While this is an imperfect solution since the minimum/maximum need to be discovered as your script progresses left to right through historical bars, it is better than techniques using `lowest()` and `highest()` over a fixed length, because it uses the minimum/maximum values for the complete set of elapsed bars rather than a subset of fixed length.
+If you don't know them, as is the case for volume or MACD where the maximum value is unknown, then you will need to use a function that uses past history to determine the minimum/maximum values, as in the `normalize()` function here.
+While this is an imperfect solution since the minimum/maximum need to be discovered as your script progresses bar to bar, we prefer it to the technique using `lowest()` and `highest()` over a fixed period because it uses the minimum/maximum values for the complete set of elapsed bars rather than a subset of fixed length.
 The ideal solution would be to know in advance the minimum/maximum values for the whole series **prior** to beginning the normalization process, but this is currently not possible in Pine.

-If you know the minimum/maximum values of the series, then you should use the `rescale()` function.
+If you know the minimum/maximum values of the series (RSI, Stoch, etc.), then you should use the `rescale()` function, which only translates the values into another space without changing their relative proportion.

 Here, we show how to present RSI and volume in one part of our our indicator's pane, in the -100/100 range.
 As RSI is a bounded indicator with known values between 0/100, we can rescale it to the -100/100 and not lose any of its information.
 Volume, however, is another story.
 As it is unbounded, we need to normalize it to the same -100/100 scale because we want its plot line to be constrained to the same space as our rescaled RSI.
 Volume is shown as the black line.

 In addition to RSI and volume in one part of our indicator's space, let's say we also want to show CCI.
 CCI is an unbounded indicator.
 While 75% of its values should lie in the -100/100 space, there are no fixed upper/lower bounds for CCI; it is unbounded.
 We will thus need to normalize the value.
 We choose to present it in the 100/500 space of our indicator.
-CCI is normally displayed with lines at -100 and 100, but in the 100/500 bounded space when we are normalizing CCI, there is no precise equivalent for the -100 and 100 levels, so we arbitraly decide on 200/400:
+CCI is normally displayed with lines at -100 and 100, but in the 100/500 bounded space where we are normalizing CCI, there is no precise equivalent for the -100 and 100 levels, so we arbitraly decide on 200/400:
 ```js
 //@version=4
 //@author=glaz + LucF, for PineCoders